Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 Plus, gross and net profit figures are required in order to create income statements and fill in tax returns.
 Any confusion between the two can mean inaccurate statements, and some unwanted attention from HMRC.

-Whether you’re a limited company or sole trader, you’ll pay tax on your net profits.
+You’ll pay tax on your net profits, whether you’re a limited company or sole trader.
 Get confused between these and your gross figures, and you’ll pay a lot more tax than you need to.
 Ouch.

 Our professional team of experienced online accountants can you help you get your business’ finances into shape.
-Get an instant online quote, use our Live Chat button on your screen, or call an advisor on 020 3355 4047
+Get an instant online quote, use the Live Chat button on your screen, or call an advisor on 020 3355 4047.

 Subscribe to our newsletter to get accounting tips like this right to your inbox